Dan609/myo/README.md

 # Cytoskeletal and motility changes in human umbilical cord MSCs associated with nuclear-cytoplasmic RhoА redistribution during replicative senescence.
+Danila Bobkov et al., 2019.

 Data and scrips used to generate the statistical analyses of protein colocalization and cell motility data.